MorimaruKida/MorimaruKida.github.io/home.md

 ---
 layout: page
 title: Home
 subtitle: Quick introduction of our group
+cover-img: /assets/img/DSCF0002_1400.jpg
 ---

 Welcome!
 Kida Group in the Soil Science Laboratory at Kobe University is a brand new working group beginning in February 2021!